 - I am socially awkward.
-I have tried making small talk, but I have always fail.
+I have tried making small talk, but I have always failed.
 I cannot keep a conversation going.
 I absolutely lack those skills.
 I want to talk to people sometimes but, I don’t know the algorithm to do so.
 Even when I really want to talk to someone, I fail terribly.
 Initiating a conversation is a Herculean task for me.
 I am absolutely bad at keeping touch with people.
-This, has cost me many of my friends.
+This has cost me many of my friends.

 - The world is a very lonely place to be.
 They say the idea of love or “the one” is overrated.
 You don’t need someone to complete yourself.
 You are self-sufficient.
 Wouldn’t it be nice though to have someone you could go back to anytime and talk about absolutely anything without any fear or hesitation?
 Isn’t this the “one” everyone seeks?
 Someone called “home”.

-- I don’t really like music.
-Rock, pop, sufi, classical, hardly any of it.
-Music for some is a relaxant and for some a hobby.
+- Music?
+Dance?
+Not my cup of tea.
 For me, it is just noise.
 Plain noise.
 Never been able to truly appreciate these art forms.
-Give me dead silence over music any day.
+Give me dead silence over these any day.
 Coming to parties, let’s not even talk about it.
 Nothing makes me more uncomfortable than those trippy lights and loud music.

 - I crave deep meaningful conversations.
 Not just talking but communicating.
 I feel that I often give out the impression that I am not very keen on talking.
 My social awkwardness reigns supreme.
 If only one could look through my mind.